crnprasanna/Instacart-delivery-slot-finder/README.md

 # Known Issues:

-1. If the previous session was terminated abrubptly / incorrectly, the next run will not produce corect results
+1. If the previous session was terminated abrubptly / incorrectly, subsequent script exeuction may cause incorrect results

-	- I have used signal handlers to fix this issue, still finding this issue at the rate of 1 in 50 exeuctions.
+	- I have handled this issue (using signal handlers), but still I get this issue in rare times (may be 1 in 50 exeuctions)

 # Disclaimer: